11 Traveller reviews from Holiday Watchdog

 This is a fantastic hotel.
 The rooms ar...

+"This is a fantastic hotel.
+The rooms are a good size, very clean.
+Room boys can't do enough for you, food very good.
+It is set in very well kept gardens, two mins from the beach.
+All the staff were great, would recommend it to anyone.
 It is central, always taxis outside.
-They have good entertainment at night, the pool area is good and sun beds available most time of the day, and the pool attendant was very helpful fetching towels.
+They have good entertainment at night, the pool area is good and sun beds available most time of the day, and the pool attendant was very helpful fetching towels. "

 - Travel date: 11th January 2008

 Loved the stay there

 - Travel date: 10th November 2006

 What a lovely place